opencurve/curve-csi/README.md

 2. Choose a way to deploy the plugin:

 - Using the helm chart: [helm installation](charts/curve-csi/README.md)
-- Using the kubernetes manifests: refer to the specific version in `deploy/manifests`
+- Using the kubernetes manifests: refer to files in `deploy/`

 ## Test and User Guide